pprp/ClipLLM/README.md

+# ClipLLM

-# Clipboard as a Bridge to AI Communication
+Clipboard as a Bridge to AI Communication

 This repository contains the code and documentation for a project that explores the use of the clipboard as a bridge to AI communication.